alonshrestha/blog.alonshrestha.com.np/_posts/2019-09-04-Portfolio-using-Github.md

 {% highlight ruby %}

 Syntax for MarkDown

 # Heading1 In Markdown
 ## Heading2 In Markdown
 ### Heading1 In Markdown

-	Syntax for Markup
+Syntax for MarkDown In HTML

 <h1>Heading1 In Markup</h1>
 <h2>Heading2 In Markup</h2>